 2. Cotton Pajamas- Cotton is a great material for kids who are sensory sensitive, and pajamas are the perfect way to find characters in that soft fabric.
 You can find spooky options like a skeleton, a Captain America set, or a onesie of their favorite animal or monster like Sully and Mike Wasowski from Monsters Inc. Not only will they have an elaborate costume, it can be worn in the most comfortable way possible.

 3. Target’s Adaptive Halloween Costumes- Target has a brand of costumes adaptable to whatever your child needs!
 From robots, dragons, witches, and princesses, there are multiple options for your child to choose from.
-Not only do they have costumes, but they also have wheelchair covers to help make their costume even more exciting!
+Not only do they have sensory-friendly costumes, but they also have wheelchair covers to help make their costume more realistic for children of all abilities.

 4. Everyday Clothes Costumes- So many costumes are easy to craft DIY style with the clothes you already have at home!
 All black clothes with a pair of kitten ears make for a great, simple, black cat.
 A Where’s Waldo costume just requires jeans and a striped shirt.
 A minion only needs a pair of jean overalls and a yellow long sleeve.
 A cowgirl, a member of the Scooby Doo gang, and a pirate are just a few more of countless options that can be created right from your home.